DataIntellectTech/TorQ/docs/gettingstarted.md

 ----------------------

 At the crux of AquaQ TorQ is how processes identify themselves.
-This is defined by two variables - .proc.proctype and .proc.procname which are the type and name of the process respectively.
-These two values determine the code base and configuration loaded, and how they are connected to by other processes.
-If both of these are not defined, the TorQ will attempt to use the port number a process was started on to determine the code base and configuration loaded.
+This is defined by two required variables - .proc.proctype and .proc.procname which are the type and name of the process respectively and an optional variable parentproctype which is the type of the parent process.
+These three values determine the code base and configuration loaded, and how they are connected to by other processes.
+If both of the required variables are not defined, the TorQ will attempt to use the port number a process was started on to determine the code base and configuration loaded.

 The most important of these is the proctype.
 It is up to the user to define at what level to specify a process type.
 For example, in a production environment it would be valid to specify processes of type “hdb” (historic database) and “rdb” (real time database).
 It would also be valid to segregate a little more granularly based on approximate functionality, for example “hdbEMEA” and “hdbAmericas”.
+In this example it may be sensible to set the parentproctype as "hdb" and putting all shared code in the "hdb" configuration to be loaded first with the region-specific configuration being loaded after.
 The actual functionality of a process can be defined more specifically, but this will be discussed later.
 The procname value is used solely for identification purposes.
 A process can determine its type and name in a